Bryan-Legend/vassal-import/README.md

 * playlist generator for audio
 * maybe use extracted fonts somehow
 * Recommend a default game system.
 Maybe do some stat importing or something.
-* a toggle for unzipping files (mostly as a dev option)
 * macro importing (lol)
 * direct downloading vmods via url.
 * Add a scene for each map picker option.